EmYassir/gpt2_compression/README.md

-# GPT-2 Experiments*
+# GPT-2 Experiments
-This folder contains the original code used to train Distil* as well as examples showcasing how to use DistilGPT2.
+This folder contains the original code used to produce the results of the paper [A Short Study on Compressing Decoder-Based Language Models](https://arxiv.org/abs/2110.08460v1) as well as examples showcasing how to use DistilGPT2.
 It is mainly taken and adapted from the [HuggingFace library](https://github.com/huggingface/transformers/tree/master/examples).

 ## Setup
 This part of the library has only be tested with `Python3.8+`, `Pytorch 1.7.1` and `CUDA 10.1`. `Pytorch 1.7.1` can be installed using the following command: